Tuesday, October 29, 2024

 From Then to Now

 My oldest son used to always walk ahead of us.
 Okay, not walk - run is more like it.
 He never looked back to see where I was, so I always had to keep my eyes on him.
-He was different than other kids -- impetuous, loud, no sense of personal space.
-I'd exhaust myself each day trying to manage him.
-He had few friends and playgroups were generally a nightmare of cleaning up in his wake.
+He was impetuous, funny, no sense of personal space.
+His vibrancy, smarts, and delight in chaos were exhausting but brought out the best in me.
+He had a few friends; playgroups were too stimulating and generally utter chaos.
 But he had eyes -- deep, see-through-you eyes that just begged for a connection.

-Lost in all of this chaos was his twin sister.
-A delicate, quiet, happy little girl who preferred sitting and playing with just about anything to running around being loud.
+Lost a bit in all of the chaos was his twin sister.
+A quiet, happy little girl who preferred sitting and playing with just about anything to running around being loud.
 Fine hair, huge brown eyes, and the giggliest little laugh.
-She lived on the edge of her brother's chaos, always avoiding flung toys, headlong tumbles, and his attempts to steal whatever she had in her hand.
-At playdates it would take her a long time to warm up - and by then, we'd usually have to duck out with her screaming brother under my arm because he'd overstayed his welcome.
+She lived on the edge of her brother's chaos, avoiding flung toys, headlong tumbles, and his attempts to purloin whatever she had in her hand.
+At playdates it would take her a long time to warm up - and by then, it'd be time to go.

 My oldest is still loud, and still seems to generate chaos wherever he goes.
-But he's more thoughtful now, and somehow seems to have actually heard the things I've told him (okay, yelled at him) over the years.
-He's smarter than even I thought he'd be, excels in school, and understands more about relationships than I ever thought he'd be able to slow down enough to learn.
+But he's more thoughtful now, and with that slowing down he became more confident and driven.
+He's smarter than even I thought he'd be, excels in school, and understands more about relationships than most teenagers.

-And his sister?
-His shy, happy compatriot?
+And his shy sister?
 She's outgoing, confident, and just as smart as her brother.
 And, most importantly, just as happy as she's always been.
-They are good friends despite the dramatic personality differences.
+They are friends despite the dramatic personality differences.

-There were times when they were little that I got lost in worry for their future - would he ever get along with other kids well?
+There were times when they were little that I got lost in worry for their future - would he find a way to channel his energy?
 Would she ever come out of her shell?
 Would they be there for each other through the hard teen years and beyond?

-As we navigate those tough teenage years, I know I can let go of those particular fears.
+As we navigate these tough teenage years, I know I can let go of those particular fears.
 I can see them both walking ahead of me now - together.

 Monday, September 1, 2014